-"Economy and Reform."-The appointment of Thomas P. Moore, of Kentucky, as Minister to Colombia, in the place of William H. Harrison, who has just arrived at the place of his destination, and is now recalled merely for the purpose of placing a Jackson man in the station he occupies. gives us a little insight into that boasted, system of retrenchment and economy for which the present Administration are going to make themselves so conspicuous.
-The change will be of no use to the country; but no matter; it will not cost us quite eighteen thousand dollars, as General Harrison will receive only that sum ; viz. \$9000 out fit, and \$9000 salary far one year, which is partly expired; the expense of the expired portion of course, being deducted from \$18,000 to shew the actual increase of expense incurred by this appointment.
-Gen. Harrison received his appointment about six months since; the cost of the mission to Colombia may therefore be set down at \$36,000 for eighteen months from that period.
+"Economy and Reform."-The appointment of Thomas P. Moore, of Kentucky, as Minister to Colombia, in the place of William H. Harrison, who has just arrived at the place of his destination, and is now recalled merely for the purpose of placing a Jackson man in the station he occupies.
+"It is, perhaps, known to but few, that the gives us a little insight into that boasted, project of a dismen berment of this country is system of retrenchment and economy for not a novel plan, growing out of the recent | which the present Administration are going to make themselves so conspicuous.
+The change will be of no use to the country ; but no matter; it will not cost us quite eighteen thousand dollars, as General Harrison will receive only that sum ; viz. \$9000 untfit, and 89000 salary far one year, which is partix expired ; the expense of the expired portion of course, being deducted from \$18,000 to shew the actual increase of expense incurred by this appointment.
+Gen. Harrison received his appointment about six months since ; the cost of the mission to Colombia may therefore be set down at \$56,000 for eighteen months from that period.
 Thus we go.

-A friend in Baltimore, writing to us. [val of the old veteran Col. Lowry, from office, says:
+A friend in Baltimore, writing to us. incidentally (says the Editor of the Maryland Republican) mentioning the removal of the old veteran Col. Lowry, from | Wootlen goods :- Lyn.
+Vir. office, says :

-"The good old Republican Colonel Lowry is superceded in office.
-Although by birth a foreigner, he is identified with the nation-those of his blood have moistened the American soil or any thing else, are turned with the in its defence.
-His son, one of the brightest orternoon, "escorted by a large number of naments of "the Monumental City"-his highly girted and much lamented son-fell in repelling from its precincts, in the late war, the more than the inclemency of the weather, went to savage foe.
-The hoary and aged father might, without injury to any, have been spared in office a few years longer.
-But a little while and those who know him now will know him no more forever!
-It is hard that he should be brought down to the grave in sorrow."

-In all the wild extravagancies of party and popular feelings which have from time to time agitated this country, there were still some barriers circumscribed by proud | Woollen goods had generally risen in val-& independent feelings, as well as by feel- ne.
-This advance was maintained for a ings hallowed to humanity itself, that were short time only.
-Broad Cloths were very superior to party rage - and that sanctified soon reduced to rates considerably below the precincts of those venerable old wor- their average value for several years prethies.
-If Col. Lowry was a foreigner by ceiling.
-And Flannels, which sold high birth, he was the warm-hearted country- in the early part of the Autumn, soon fell man of thousands of Irishmen, who ren- below former rates.
-We now quote both dered no small service to the favorite can- these articles at lower prices than they didate of that class of our citizens in the have been sold for several years. recent Presidential election.
-Long has The passage of the tariff law. having Baltimore.
-I remember well, how effec- Manufacture, it is obvious that the increasthe Irishmen of Baltimore in the memora- of our own country, has mainly tended to in saying, is equal to the best specimens ble years of 1794 and 5, when he com- reduce the prices, and will, without doubt, manded the 27th Regiment, then fully a operate in future to keep them low.
-It is rival to the 5th Regiment itself.
-Often and often, when public spirit was essential, has Col. Lowry been foremost to devote his all at its shrine.
-Of his son, Lowry Donaldson, whose name stands sculptur'd at the top of the Battle Monument, the most distinguished victim that fell in defence of Baltimore-a man of highly accomplished manners, and of fairest promise-a Representative of the People of Baltimore-who was, before he fell, the prop and stay of his aged father-have no warmer or desper recollections been left in his behalf, than that his infirm and worn down parent, in his last days, should Saloon of the Masonic Hall, Philadelphia, be turned out of employment, poor and pennyless, to starve in the very commuson was sacrificed for?
+" The good old Republican Colonel Lowry is superceded in office.
+Although by birth a fareigner, he is identified with the nation-those of his blood have moistened the American shill in its defence.
+His son, one of the brightest or-Shocking !- Thomas Rose, a Constable | naments of " the Monumental City"-his highly gifted and much lamented son-fell in repelling to the grave in sorrowi's In all the wild extravagancies of party Manufacture, it is obvious that the increasand popular feelings which have from time to time agitated this country, there were still some barriers circumscribed by proud reduce the prices, and will, without donbt. & independent feelings, as well as by feelngs hallowed to humanity itself, that were now well a certained, that we shall manusuperior to party rage-and that sanctified the precincts of those venerable old wor- flannels as will be required for the conthies.
+If Col. Lowry was a foreigner by birth, he was the warm-hearted countryman of thousands of Irishmen, who rendered no small service to the favorite canlidate of that class of our citizens in the recent Presidential election.
+Long has ne been near and dear to the Irishmen of Baltimore.
+I remember well, how effectually he assisted to rally the feelings of the Irishmen of Baltimore in the memorable years of 1794 and 5, when he commanded the 27th Regiment, then fully a rival to the 5th Regiment itself.
+Often and often, when public spirit was essential, has Col. Lowry been foremost to devore his all at its shrine.
+Of his son, Lowry Donaldson, whose name stands sculptur'd at the top of the Battle Monument, the most distinguished victim that fell in de fence of Baltimore-a man of highly accomplished manners, and of fairest promise-a Representative of the People of Baltimore-who was, before he fell, the prop and stay of his aged father-have no warmer or desper recollections been left in his behalf, than that his infirm and worn down parent, in his last days, should be turned out of employment, poor and pennyless, to starve in the very community his life has been devoted to, and his son was sacrificed for?